 Community Food Pantry at Kataka Restauant offering healthy fruit, vegetables, and dry goods for £5.

 A community shop offering members healthy, affordable food.
-Pay £2.50 or £5 for fresh fruit, vegetables, and store cupboard goods.
+Spend between £2 and £8 for 5 to 20 items of fresh fruit, vegetables, and store cupboard goods.
 Everyone welcome.
+No referral needed.

 A community shop offering members healthy, affordable food.
-Pay £2.50 or £5 for fresh fruit, vegetables, and store cupboard goods.
+Spend between £2 and £8 for 5 to 20 items of fresh fruit, vegetables, and store cupboard goods.
 Everyone welcome.
+No referral needed.

 Healthy, affordable groceries, cupboard items, café and more.
-The food bus visits sites in Lambeth and Wandsworth each week.
+The food bus visits sites in Lambeth, Southwark, and Wandsworth each week.
 Lambeth sites are:

 Does your family have a low-income?
 Here are some schemes that may help you pay for food.

-If you receive benefits and are pregnant, or have a child aged under four, you can apply for a free Healthy Start Card.
-With the card you can buy milk, fruit and vegetables, infant formula milk, and vitamins.
+Are you receiving benefits, pregnant, or have a child aged under four?
+You can apply for a free Healthy Start Card to buy healthy food and milk and collect vitamins.
 Visit the website to apply.
 Or speak to your doctor, midwife, or health visitor.

 Rose Vouchers help families on low incomes buy fresh fruit and vegetables.
-Families receive £4 of Rose Vouchers for each child aged under 5, and each older sibling up to the age 11, every week; or £6 if the child is under one year old.
+Families receive £4 of Rose Vouchers for each child every week; or £6 if the child is under one year old.
 Children's Centres issue the voucher, ask staff if they are part of the scheme.

 Enjoy company with others from your local area over a free, delicious meal, prepared with care by FoodCycle volunteers.